axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/portal-chat.rst

 1. Do not support multiple tabs.
 For each browser, user is able to open 1 Portal tab if he enables Portal chat.

-2. Do not support multiple applications.
-User is able to chat with other users in current application, cannot chat with users in other application.
+2. Portal Chat does not support cross application Chat.
+That means user is able to Chat with other users in current application, but he cannot Chat with users in other application.

 .. |chat| image:: images/portal-chat/chat.png
 .. |chat-group-assignee| image:: images/portal-chat/chat-group-assignee.png